AkashKrDutta/lanyon-plus/_posts/2017-1-17-The-kickstart.md

 comments: true
 ---

-Well I am a Student Guide and I got this question:
+Well I am a Student Guide and I got this question asked:
 <br>
-Question: What is the first thing one should try if you want to suceed in THE coding world?
+Question: What is the first thing one should try if you want to succeed in THE coding world?
 <br>
 My "bachcha" asked me this question who is from the CSE Department.
 I knew that there is always a lot of discussion and debate but a lack of proper consultation about it in the freshman as to what to start from.
 How to build up your coding skills